semaphoreci/docs/caching-dependencies_5bb91ef12c7d3a04dd5b5d91.md

 ```

 In this example we dynamically generate a cache key based on the current
+Git branch, available via an [environment variable][env-vars] and content of
+`package-lock.json`. cache and checksum are part of the Semaphore
+[toolbox][toolbox].

-content of `package-lock.json`.
-If we change any our list of dependencies,
+If we change any of our dependencies, the content of `package-lock.json` will
-the content of `package-lock.json` will change, and the cache would be
+change, and the cache would be invalidated.
+Since `cache restore` does partial
-invalidated. cache and checksum are part of the Semaphore [toolbox][toolbox].
+matching, Semaphore will attempt to reuse cache from any previous revision of
+the current Git branch.
+If there is none, then it will reuse the last available
+cache created by the master branch.

+This strategy ensures best cache hit rate through the lifetime of your project.
-The approach applies to other languages and uses cases as well.
+You can apply the same approach to other languages and uses cases as well.

 ## Next steps